godlikemouse/zenhance/README.md

     /library
 	/public

 By default Zenhance ships with [Handlebars](http://handlebarsjs.com/) and is built on top of [Express](http://expressjs.com/).
-The templating engine can be changed to use any ExpressJS compatible template engine you desire.
+The templating engine can be changed to use any [Express](http://expressjs.com/) compatible template engine you desire.

 A default controller and view will be provided.